loverajoel/theproductindex/docs/defining-the-problem.md

 image: https://images.unsplash.com/photo-1500021804447-2ca2eaaaabeb?fit=crop&w=300&q=80
 ---

 We all know examples of failed products and companies.
-The main reason is because they don't meet customer needs better than the current alternatives or [Product-Market Fit](https://en.wikipedia.org/wiki/Product/market_fit).
-Their focus was on the specific implementation of the product or solution space rather than the problem .
-Check the [space pen problem](https://history.nasa.gov/spacepen.html).
+The main reason is usually because they failed to meet customer needs better than the alternatives.
+Their focus was on the specific solution rather than the problem.
+This is also known as failing to find [Product-Market Fit](https://en.wikipedia.org/wiki/Product/market_fit).

 Product Managers, need to know which customer needs will their product solve.
 These unserved needs for a target customer are the market.
 They can target those needs but not change or control them.
 This is the problem space.